Jacob F. Schoellkopf: Personal life

 Schoellkopf died "one of Buffalo's wealthiest and best known citizens" in Buffalo, New York on September 15, 1899.
 Christiana died four years later on October 13, 1903.

 Legacy

-The Schoellkopf's lived in a large mansion at 553 Delaware Avenue at Allen Street on the southeast corner.
-Their daughter, Helena, who married Hans Schmidt, and their three children lived in the mansion until they moved to a new mansion in Derby, New York in 1914.
+The Schoellkopfs lived in a large mansion at 553 Delaware Avenue at Allen Street on the southeast corner.
+Their daughter, Helena, who married Hans Schmidt, and their three children lived in the mansion until they moved to a new mansion in Derby, New York, in 1914.
 The house was sold to Harlow C. Curtiss, who transformed the home into a boarding house.